Creating a Minimum Reproducible Example for Bug Reports in Ultralytics YOLO Repositories

 3. Include All Necessary Dependencies

-Make sure to include all the necessary dependencies in your MRE.
+Ensure all necessary dependencies are included in your MRE.
 If your code relies on external libraries, specify the required packages and their versions.
-Ideally, provide a requirements.txt file or list the dependencies in your bug report.
+Ideally, list the dependencies in your bug report using yolo checks

 4. Write a Clear Description of the Issue